mfem/mfem/.gitlab/README.md

 **NOTE**

-The sub-pipeline design allows to add a new machine or test type without altering the scheduling, execution and displaying of the others.
+The sub-pipeline design allows to add a new machine or a new test type without altering the scheduling, execution and displaying of the others.

 ## Sub-pipelines